tesseral-labs/docs/fern/pages/concepts/publishable-keys.md

 *Dev Mode* enables Tesseral to work on `localhost`.
 If you are using Tesseral with an app in local development, use a Publishable Key with Dev Mode set to `enabled`.
 If you are using Tesseral in production -- such that the Vault lives on a domain like `vault.app.myapp.com` -- you should use a Publishable Key with Dev Mode set to `disabled`.

 <Info> The mechanics of Dev Mode are quite involved and esoteric.
 They are **not** relevant to most developers.
 In short, some modern browsers limit Tesseral's ability to set cookies.
 Dev Mode navigates around such limitations on `localhost` by passing opaque data in a URL fragment.
 We have not yet published extensive public documentation on Dev Mode.
-If you wish to understand it in more detail, please reach out to contact@tesseral.com.</Info>
+If you wish to understand Dev Mode in more detail, please reach out to contact@tesseral.com.</Info>

 ## Managing Publishable Keys